mpcq-network/mpcq-mirror-node/rest/monitoring/README.md

 ### Requirements

-- [ ] List of addresses of Hedera mirror nodes that you want to monitor
+- [ ] List of addresses of MPCQ mirror nodes that you want to monitor
-- [ ] An existing topic ID of the target Hedera Mirror node environment if you want to run topic message tests
+- [ ] An existing topic ID of the target MPCQ Mirror node environment if you want to run topic message tests
 - [ ] An external server where you want to run this code to monitor the mirror node.
 You will need two TCP ports on the server.
 - [ ] npm